GLAN DEVON BIO-FERTILISER PROJECT

 Non-recyclable waste - Materials that cannot economically be reprocessed into new products using current technology, generally ending up in landfill.

-Waste to energy - The process of generating energy, typically in the form of electricity or heat, by treating waste materials through technologies like incineration, gasification, or anaerobic digestion.
-It reduces landfill and provides a sustainable energy source by converting non-recyclable materials into usable power.
+Energy from waste - The process of generating energy, typically in the form of electricity or heat, by treating waste materials through technologies such as thermal processing, gasification, or anaerobic digestion.
+It reduces landfill and provides a sustainable energy source by converting non-recyclable or not-recycled materials with high energy content into usable power.

 Who uses biosolids?